 And of course, if you do happen to make a mistake or (gasp) fail a performance challenge, there are no real-life consequences of embarrassment or shame.
 You can simply try again until you succeed.

-If you’d like to experience the joy of learning how to play piano / keyboard online for yourself — including a wide variety of virtual performance challenges, you can of course take our Musiah Online Piano Lessons 14 Day FREE Trial right now.
+If you’d like to experience the joy of learning how to play piano / keyboard online for yourself — including a wide variety of virtual performance challenges, I warmly invite you to take our Musiah Online Piano Lessons 14 Day FREE Trial.

 Til next time,